The Favourite: Plot

-With Sarah focused on the war effort, Abigail kindles a friendship with Anne that becomes sexual.
-Sarah finds out about this and tries to remove Abigail from her position, which Abigail prevents by earning pity from the Queen.
-Knowing she earned a powerful enemy and desperate to be a lady again, she reconsiders Harley's offer.
-Sarah becomes aware of Abigail's machinations and after flaunting her deeper friendship with the Queen, threatens to throw her back to the streets.
-Abigail drugs Sarah's tea, causing her to fall off her horse and be dragged unconscious on the ground.
-Sarah awakens in a brothel, battered from the fall.
-Anne, thinking Sarah has abandoned her to make her jealous, takes Abigail into her favour and allows her to marry Colonel Masham, reinstating Abigail's noble standing as a Baroness, with the help of Harley.
-Abigail then helps Harley's influence on the Queen's decision about the war.
+Abigail kindles a friendship with Anne that becomes sexual.
+Sarah finds out and unsuccessfully tries to remove her.
+Knowing she has gained a powerful enemy and desperate to be a lady again, Abigail reconsiders Harley's offer.
+She drugs Sarah's tea, after which Sarah awakens in a brothel.

+Anne, thinking Sarah has abandoned her, takes Abigail into her favour and allows her to marry Colonel Masham, thereby reinstating Abigail's noble standing as a Baroness.
+Abigail then helps Harley to influence the Queen's decisions about the war.

-When Sarah returns to court, Abigail offers her a truce but is instead rejected and slapped.
-Sarah then issues an ultimatum to Queen Anne: change her stance on the war and send Abigail away or Sarah will disclose her correspondence with Anne that details their sexual relationship.
-She tells Anne that Abigail does not love her and merely flatters her.
-Sarah, remorseful, burns the letters but Anne nevertheless sends her away from court.
-Godolphin convinces Anne to mend her relationship with Sarah if the latter sends a letter, then persuades Sarah to send one.
-Anne eagerly awaits for Sarah's letter, while Sarah attempts to express what she feels in writing.
-When Abigail, who has been promoted to Keeper of the Privy Purse, presents what she claims is evidence Sarah had been embezzling money, Anne does not believe her.
-Sarah's letter finally arrives but is intercepted by Abigail who tearfully burns it.
-Hurt that she did not receive the expected apology, Anne uses Abigail's claims about the embezzlement as an excuse to exile Sarah and her husband from Britain.
+When Sarah returns, Abigail offers her a truce but is rejected.
+Sarah issues an ultimatum to Anne: change her stance on the war and send Abigail away or she will publicly disclose letters that detail their sexual relationship.
+Sarah, remorseful, burns the letters, but Anne nevertheless sends her away.

+Lord High Treasurer and key advisor Godolphin convinces Anne to mend her relationship with Sarah, persuading Sarah to send a letter that Anne eagerly awaits.
+When Abigail, who has been promoted to Keeper of the Privy Purse, presents "evidence" that Sarah had been embezzling money, Anne does not believe her.

+Sarah's letter arrives but is intercepted by Abigail, who burns it.
+Hurt that she did not receive the expected apology, Anne uses Abigail's claims about the embezzlement as an excuse to exile Sarah and her husband.

-With Sarah gone and her position secure, Abigail begins to neglect and ignore Anne while indulging in court society and openly having affairs.
-One day, while lounging in the Queen's chamber, Abigail abuses one of Anne's rabbits.
-Anne, now very sick, is awakened by the animal's distressed cry and sees what Abigail is doing.
-Anne forces herself out of bed and angrily orders Abigail to kneel and massage her leg.
-She gradually pulls Abigail's hair and bears down on her head as Abigail winces and continues to begrudgingly massage her.
+With Sarah gone and her position secure, Abigail begins to ignore Anne while indulging in society and openly having affairs.
+One day, she abuses one of Anne's rabbits.
+Anne, now very sick, sees what Abigail is doing, forces herself out of bed and angrily orders her to kneel and massage her leg.
+She gradually pulls Abigail's hair as Abigail winces and begrudgingly massages her.